butlermh/nodejs-youtube/README.md

 * `timeout` (integer)

-Destroy the request after this number of *milliseconds*.
-Default: 30000 (30 sec).
+After this number of *milliseconds* destroy the request and return `Error: request timeout`.
+Default: 5000 (5 sec).

 * `developerKey` (string)